 - A Relate programme for working with couples.

 - Group work training.

-I also have an enhanced CRB to reflect the vulnerable nature of the people I am working with.
+I also have an enhanced DBS to reflect the vulnerable nature of the people I am working with.

 *All of my certification and insurance details are available upon request.